- Princeton ISD

 “We want to encourage teacher innovation in the classroom,” Superintendent Donald McIntyre said.
 “If everyone is doing the same thing across the campus and across the district, it can become boring to students over time.
 This helps keep education fresh.”

-Princeton ISD has been funding special projects to be used in classrooms for several years.
-However, 2017-2018 marks the first year teachers were asked to submit formal proposals for this money.
-The first round of funding was announced in the fall.
+Princeton ISD has been funding special projects to be used in classrooms for several years, and this marks the fourth year teachers were asked to submit formal proposals for this money.

 Through the application process, teachers submitted proposals to explain how their project would benefit the students’ learning, as well as make an impact on the community.

 “By awarding these projects at the end of the school year, it is strategic in that we have the summer to get everything in place so they can start the new school year with their innovation operational,” Mr. McIntyre said.

 There were several excited teachers as administrators handed out their oversized checks.

 “The projects this year will give the kids some unique opportunities,” Assistant Superintendent James Lovelady said.
 “This is a great way to end this school year and prepare for the new school year.”